Netacea/akamai-edgeworker-template-typescript/README.md

 ## Deploying the worker to your sandbox

 - Run `npm run bundle` to create your bundled webworker
-- TODO: Create a bundle.json in a nice way
 - Run `akamai sandbox add-edgeworker $EDGEWORKER_ID ./bundle/edgeworker.tgz` to add the bundle to the sandbox
 - Run `akamai sandbox start`

 ## Updating the worker on your sandbox

 - Run `npm run bundle` to create your bundled webworker
-- TODO: Create a bundle.json in a nice way
 - Run `akamai sandbox update-edgeworker $EDGEWORKER_ID ./bundle/edgeworker.tgz` to update the bundle on the edgeworker
 - Run `akamai sandbox start`